eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/type.md

 kind of type declaration.
 However, a type parameter may not declare members.

+Function and value declarations to not introduce new types or type constructors.

 #### Member declarations

 A declaration that occurs directly in a type declaration is called a *member declaration*.
 Member [values](../value/) are called *attributes*.
 Member [functions](../function/) are called *methods*.
+Member classes and interfaces do not have a different name.

 #### Local declarations